Comparing Fixed-Rate vs. Adjustable-Rate Mortgages

 You won't be in your home for long

 Savvy borrowers often lean toward an ARM because the introductory rate tends to be lower than an interest rate with a fixed-rate loan.
-These folks might only be in their home a few years but benefit from building more equity in a shorter period.
+These folks might only be in their home for a few years but benefit from building more equity in a shorter period.
 You can enjoy significant savings with an ARM as long as you know when the rate resets.

 You expect to have a higher income